-Train traffic largely interrupted in southern Belgium (Wallonia)
+Train traffic largely interrupted by bad weather in southern Belgium (Wallonia)

 Following the bad weather which hit the south of the country last night, Infrabel decided to stop train traffic in a large part of Wallonia.
-This decision will allow us to prioritise network security.
+This decision will allow the company to prioritise network security.

 Rochefort, Liège, Visé… Wallonia was once again hard hit by severe bad weather overnight.
 The consequences were not long in coming on the network: floods, mudslides, damage to the tracks… The damage is significant and mobilised a large part of Infrabel workers all night and this morning.